tari-project/tari/RFC/src/RFC-0201_TariScript.md

 Given a standard Tari UTXO, we add _additional restrictions_ on whether that UTXO can be included as a valid input in a transaction.

-As long as those conditions are suitably committed to, and are not malleable throughout the existence of the UTXO, then in general, these conditions are not that different to the requirement of having range proofs attached to UTXOs, which require that the value of Tari commitments is non-negative.
+As long as those conditions are suitably committed to, are not malleable throughout the existence of the UTXO, and one can prove that the script came from the UTXO owner, then these conditions are not that different to the requirement of having range proofs attached to UTXOs, which require that the value of Tari commitments is non-negative.

-Note that range proofs can be discarded after a UTXO is spent, since the global security guarantees of Mimblewimble are not concerned that every transaction in history was valid from an inflation perspective, but that the net effect of all transactions lead to zero inflation.
-This sounds worse than it is, since locally, every individual transaction is checked for validity at the time of inclusion in the blockchain.

 This argument is independent of the nature of the additional restrictions.
 Specifically, if these restrictions are manifested as a script that provides additional constraints over whether a UTXO may be spent, the same arguments apply.

-This means that from a philosophical viewpoint, there ought to be no reason that Tari Script is not workable, and further, that pruning spent outputs (and possibly the scripts associated with them) is not that different from pruning range proofs.
+This means that in a very hand wavy sort of way, there ought to be no reason that Tari Script is not workable.

-There is one key difference though that we need to address.
+Note that range proofs can be discarded after a UTXO is spent.
+This entails that the global security guarantees of Mimblewimble are not that every transaction in history was valid from an inflation perspective, but that the net effect of all transactions lead to zero spurious inflation.
+This sounds worse than it is, since locally, every individual transaction is checked for validity at the time of inclusion in the blockchain.

-If it somehow happened that two illegal transactions made it into the blockchain (perhaps due to a bug), and the two cancelled each other out, such that the global coin supply was still correct, one would never know this when doing a chain synchronisation in pruned mode.
+If it somehow happened that two illegal transactions made it into the blockchain (perhaps due to a bug), and the two cancelled each other out such that the global coin supply was still correct, one would never know this when doing a chain synchronisation in pruned mode.

 But if there was a steady inflation bug due to invalid range proofs making it into the blockchain, a pruned mode sync